 Chaouni’s design work has been recognized with top awards such as the Gold Global and Gold Regional Africa and Middle East prizes from the Holcim Foundation for Sustainable Construction, as well as the Silver Global and Regional Acknowledgement prizes of this same award; the Architectural League of New York Young Architects Award; the Environmental Design Research Association Great Places Award; the American Society of Landscape Architects Design Award; and the ACSA Collaboration Award, among others.

 Her work has also been published and exhibited internationally, including at the International Architecture Biennale in Rotterdam, INDEX: Design to Improve Life in Copenhagen, the United Nations Human Settlements Programme (UN HABITAT) World Urban Forum, the Venice Architecture Biennale and the Louisiana Museum of Modern Art in Copenhagen.

-Chaouni was formerly principal and co-founder of Bureau E.A.S.T.
-She holds a Master of Architecture with distinction from the Harvard Graduate School of Design and a Bachelor of Science with Honors in Civil Engineering from Columbia University.
+Chaouni holds a Masters of Architecture with distinction from the Harvard Graduate School of Design and a Bachelor of Science with Honours in Civil Engineering from Columbia University.